Perfect Easy Apple Beignets

 If you have an apple tree and aren't sure of the type, there are a few good websites that will help you ID your apples like Apple Name.

 These beignets are easy, light, delicious, quick, and addictive.
-Beautiful French Beignets are light as a cloud inside with a delicately crispy outside and you can dress them up with powdered sugar, granulated sugar or dip them in maple syrup 'cause we're Canadian 😉
+Beautiful French beignets are light as a cloud inside with a delicately crispy outside.
+Dress them up with powdered sugar or granulated sugar or dip them in maple syrup like we do in Canada!

 Check out the step by step pictures below to see how the batter is made all in one pot and to see just how easy they really are (I promise!).
 I kept these small using about 2 teaspoons of batter per fritter which almost tripled in size while cooking but you could certainly make them bigger if you wanted, just cook them a little longer.

 Apple Beignets (Apple Fritters)